Deepest Lakes in the World Might Shock You

 This is the largest freshwater lake in Argentina, and fishing aficionados come here for its abundant trout and perch populations.

-Other activities include hiking around the national park, taking boat or kayak tours to get up close with the glaciers, and ice trekking.
+Other activities include hiking around the national park, taking boat or kayak tours to get up close to the glaciers, and ice trekking.

 Where to stay: Calafate Parque Hotel